 PK-12 by Lucas Oil is rated for 30 points or 3 octane numbers.
-Each 15 oz bottle can treat up to 25 gallons of fuel.
+Each 15 oz bottle can handle up to 25 gallons of fuel.
 Note that this particular package is sold as a 12-pack.

 This product is safe for turbos, oxygen sensors, and catalytic converters as it does not cause corrosion or oxidation thanks to MMT.
 It burns clean and is compatible with fuel-injected and carbureted engines too.